Pasquill’s approach to sustainability echoes the Saint-Gobain sustainability strategy.

 Eurocode 5 covers the design of timber buildings and civil engineering works.
 As with other Eurocodes it uses the limit-state concept, unlike the traditional permissible stress method in BS 5268.
 For more information on Eurocodes consult “Eurocode 5: Timber Design Essentials For Engineers”.

-The EU Timber Regulation came into force in the UK on 3rd March 2013.
 It bans illegal timber in the EU and requires anyone handling wood or wood products to assess the risk that those products may have come from an illegal source and acts to mitigate that risk.
 This is known as due diligence and, like all due diligence, it must happen before you buy the product.
 It has to be undertaken even if the product is certified.

 Pasquill, can confirm that we employ a due diligence process as part of our buying policy.
 Our responsible Purchasing Timber Policy (available on request); states that: